Table of Contents

 Typically, shaft keys are made from either medium carbon steel or stainless steel.
 But they can be made from many different types of material such as aluminium alloy, bronze, copper, and brass to suit different application environments.
 For example, brass or bronze keys for marine propeller shafts and stainless-steel grade for use in food servicing equipment.

 Generally, key steel is supplied as per BS46 and BS4235 and is an unalloyed medium carbon steel with reasonable tensile strength.
 Unalloyed medium carbon steels with carbon content ranging from 0.25% to 0.60% are used due to their ideal combinations of strength, toughness, and good machining characteristics.
-The following table provides a list of some common shaft key material with their Ultimate Tensile Strength (UTS).
+The following table provides a list of some common shaft key materials with their Ultimate Tensile Strength (UTS).

 |Material||Brinell Hardness||Ultimate |